 Like CS, CR is a solid at room temperature.
 It is a pale yellow solid that is made into a fine powder, suspended in a propylene glycol-based liquid and dispersed into the air.
 CR can stay active on surfaces for two months.

-Knowing the specific make up of the tear gas you are dealing with can help with the cleanup, but each can be treated in a similar manner.
+Knowing the specific make up you are dealing with can help with tear gas cleanup, but each can be treated in a similar manner.

 - The need for personal protection equipment (PPE) should be obvious.
 A full-face respirator is advised.
 Use a respirator for organic vapors, along with a dust filter.
 Tear gas, especially the CR variety, can be irritating or painful on damp skin.
 Protect exposed skin with a hazard suit.